svenstaro/rofi-calc/README.md

         rofi -show calc -modi calc -no-show-match -no-sort -no-bold

+- To disable persistent history, use `-no-persist-history`:

+        rofi -show calc -modi calc -no-show-match -no-sort -no-persist-history

+    This will disable writing and loading the history file and thus you'll lose and entered entries upon quitting rofi-calc.

-- To disable the history, use `-no-history`:
+- To disable the history entirely, use `-no-history`:

-        rofi -show calc -modi calc -no-show-match -no-sort -no-history
+        rofi -show calc -modi calc -no-show-match -no-sort -no-history -lines 0

+    The benefit of this is that you can simply enter a term and press return and that'll already act on the result by printing it to stdout or via `-calc-command` if configured.

 - To enable thousand separators in the output (e.g. `5 * 12 = 6,000`, rather than `6000`) add the following to `~/.config/qalculate/qalc.cfg`